isc-projects/bind9/doc/notes/notes-9.16.11.rst

   those releases were published, there have been no new reports of assertion failures matching this issue, but also no further diagnostic input, so we have closed the issue.
 [GL #2091]

-- KASP incorrectly set signature validity to the value of the DNSKEY signature validity.
-This is now fixed.
-[GL #2383]